 Nordstrom’s sons took over in 1928.
 By 1960, two stores had grown into eight.
 The Seattle flagship was the largest shoe store in the country, and Wallin & Nordstrom became the nation’s largest independent shoe chain.

-Today, the company continues Nordstrom’s signature of providing exceptional customer service making it one of the most popular specialty retail stores in the United States with 377 stores in 40 states and Canada.
+Today, the company continues Nordstrom’s signature of providing exceptional customer service, making it one of the most popular specialty retail stores in the United States with 377 stores in 40 states and Canada.
 To discover more immigrant founders of Fortune 500 companies, check out the research report New American Fortune 500 in 2021.